 [Publish] Is Buffer Publish a good tool for agencies?

 Whilst Buffer Publish was not built specifically for agencies, we have many agencies using the platform who are finding it a great fit for their needs.
 That said, we understand that our tool might not be an ideal fit for all agencies.
-Through this guide, we aim to provide an impartial view of when Buffer might be a good fit, and also when it might not.
+Through this guide, we aim to provide an impartial view of when it might be a good fit, and also when it might not.

 We have found that one of the key of the deciding factors is whether or not you need to have client approvals within the platform.
 If not, Buffer Publish could be a wonderful choice for you.
 If you do need client approvals within the platform, Buffer Publish could still work for you, but there are more factors to consider (outlined later in this article).

 We have three Business Plans, which include space to connect up to a certain number of social accounts and invite up to a certain number of team members: